sroberts/sroberts.github.io/_posts/2014-03-03-osx-airport-changes.md

 | SecurityType | String | WPA or WPA2?
 WEP or open? | |
 | SystemMode | Boolean | ??? | |
 | TemporarilyDisabled | Boolean | ??? | |

+I have guesses on a few of the others, but no hard indications of their purpose.

 ### Going Further
 If you want to look into this more the best place to start is digging into the plist itself.
 Just go to a Terminal and run the following: